Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 \subsection{Overview}

 This article is the second in a three part series that proves the equivalence of two fundamental and well studied objects: the $\sqrt{8/3}$-Liouville quantum gravity (LQG) sphere and the Brownian map (TBM).
 Both of these objects can be understood as random measure-endowed surfaces.
 However, an instance $\CS$ of the $\sqrt{8/3}$-LQG sphere comes with a conformal structure, which means that it can be parameterized by the Euclidean sphere $\s^2$ in a canonical way (up to M\"obius transformation), and an instance of TBM comes with a metric space structure.
 The problem is to endow each object with the \emph{other's} structure in a natural way, and to show that once this is accomplished the two objects agree in law.
+Although they are part of the same series, the three articles are extremely different from one another in terms of what they accomplish and the methods they use.
 To briefly summarize the current series of articles: